-- 1. Supply Chain, Logistics, and Warehousing: Wylie is home to the CPKC Wylie Intermodal Terminal, spanning 500 acres, providing exceptional connectivity to national and international supply chains.
+- Supply Chain, Logistics, and Warehousing: Wylie is home to the CPKC Wylie Intermodal Terminal, spanning 500 acres, providing exceptional connectivity to national and international supply chains.
 We have ample space for further expansion, offering opportunities for warehousing, assembly, and distribution, totaling approximately 2 million square feet, customizable to meet the specific needs of businesses.
-Our strategic location near U.S. Route 75 and Interstate 30 offers convenient access to markets within Texas and across the nation. - Precision Manufacturing: Our city serves a wide array of industries, from automotive to defense sectors, accommodating both large corporations and small businesses that cater to diverse engineering needs.
-Whether it's manufacturing components for the U.S. military's aircraft or producing customized electronics, Wylie's skilled workforce contributes to technological advancements. - 3.
+Our strategic location near U.S. Route 75 and Interstate 30 offers convenient access to markets within Texas and across the nation. - 2.
+Precision Manufacturing: Our city serves various industries, from automotive to defense sectors, accommodating large corporations and small businesses that cater to diverse engineering needs.
+Whether manufacturing U.S. military aircraft components or producing customized electronics, Wylie's skilled workforce contributes to technological advancements. - 3.
 Window and Door Manufacturing: Wylie is the base for several enterprises specializing in the distribution of windows and doors.
-In addition to this, we are the home to businesses engaged in metal extrusion and die manufacturing.
+We are also home to businesses engaged in metal extrusion and die manufacturing.
 Our unique manufacturing capabilities and proximity to major distribution hubs attract companies and foster collective growth within the industry.